 In order for us to pay for our share of the costs, you will need to submit a request for payment.
-With your request, you will need to send us a copy of your Medicare Summary Notices or other documentation that shows what services you received as part of the study and how much you owe.
+With your request, you will need to send us a copy of your Medicare Summary Notices or other documentation that shows what services you received as part of the study.
 Please see Chapter 7 for more information about submitting requests for payment.